Manvi-Chaudhary/Manvi-Chaudhary/README.md

 - 👋 Hi, I’m @Manvi-Chaudhary

-- 🌱 I’m a Flutter App developer and Web Developer.
+- 🌱 I’m a Flutter and Android App developer .
-- I can develop apps using Flutter and Firebase
-- I can create websites using React.js or Pure HTML,CSS and javascripts.
-- C++ is my fav language for DSA.
+- Java is my fav language for DSA.